Combining scoops of rich ice cream and your favorite soda, these are the best ice cream floats around.

 The perfect sweet treat on a hot summer day.

-I am not sure if there is another food that can invoke as many nostalgic memories like ice cream floats.
+I am not sure if there is another food that can invoke as many nostalgic memories as ice cream floats.

 Whether that is a classic, like a Root Beer Float, or something fun like a purple cow.

-The unfortunate thing is (most of us) can’t just walk into an old-fashioned parlor and get one any day of the week.
+The unfortunate thing is that most of us can’t just walk into an old-fashioned parlor and get one any day of the week.

 Luckily, these bloggers have the best ingredients and directions to make these simple dessert recipes.

 Sure you may have heard of root beer floats or coke floats but the purple cow is often a mystery to some.
 However, it is really super simple with just ice cream mixed with grape soda.